shini111/OneOneOne-NovelTranslator/README.md

 - **OpenNovel community** - For glossary format inspiration
 - **Korean web novel community** - For testing and feedback

-## 🤝 Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-### Areas for contribution:
-- 🌐 Additional language pair support
-- 🔧 Performance optimizations
-- 📚 New glossary formats
-- 🎨 UI improvements
-- 📖 Documentation and tutorials
-- 🧪 Testing on different hardware setups

 ## ⚠️ Disclaimer

 This tool is for personal and educational use.
 Please respect: